awolverp/cachebox/README.md

 Using this library is very easy and you only need to import cachebox and then use these classes like a dictionary (or use its decorator such as `cached` and `cachedmethod`).

-There are some examples for you with different methods for introducing those. for more, please see [API Reference](APIReference.md).
+There are some examples for you with different methods for introducing those. \

-> [!NOTE]\
-> All the methods you will see in the examples are common across all classes (except for a few of them).
+**All the methods you will see in the examples are common across all classes (except for a few of them).**

 * * *